 Individual artists usually use different techniques for action painting.
 Many people have a favorite type of paint, such as oil, acrylic, or even paint from home improvement stores.
 Other than traditional artist brushes, some artists use other tools.
 A wisk broom, sponge, or even the artist’s bare hands can be used to apply paint to a canvas.
 Understanding color theory and continuing to experiment with creative ways to splatter and splash paint on the canvas are the only universal rules that apply to action painting.

 Action painting can be done with brushes and canvases in the traditional sense, but it can also be done with digital art software and interactive video installations in the contemporary sense.
 Some artists use a projector to display their finished digital action paintings on a screen or even an entire wall to create museum exhibits.
 Others upload their work to large LCD monitors, which display rotating slide shows of their paintings.
-With displays that allow viewers to add color to a screen holding a digital brush that tracks each hand movement, digital action painting can even involve the audience.
+With displays that allow viewers to add color to a screen by holding a digital brush that tracks each hand movement, digital action painting can even involve the audience.